-5. Related Party Transactions and Balances
+7. Related Party Transactions and Balances

-During the year the Company received commissions of \$373,201 (2017: \$227,501) from its sister company, Laurentide Insurance and Mortgage Company Limited, for selling credit-life insurance business.
+During the year, the Company paid commissions of \$373,201 (2017: \$227,501) to its sister company, Laurentide Insurance Agency Limited, for selling credit life insurance policies on behalf of the Company to customers that obtained loans from the Parent.